lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

-Broadview p XLV: “To possess a good deal of money as a result not of belonging to the ‘landed gentry’ but rather of having amassed it through commercial activity was considered more than faintly disreputable.” — That commercial activity was probably partly unsavory or exploitative, and without a local community to whom one has obligations, greed has full reign
+Broadview p XLV: “To possess a good deal of money as a result not of belonging to the ‘landed gentry’ but rather of having amassed it through commercial activity was considered more than faintly disreputable.” — That commercial activity was probably partly unsavory or exploitative; without a local community to whom one has obligations, greed has full reign